 While inputting a date inside a function, we have to maintain the format as MM/DD/YYYY.
 With Greater or Less Than symbols you can easily insert the logic for date criteria.

-7. Using COUNTIFS along with Current Date Functions to Count Cells across Multiple Columns
+7. Using COUNTIFS with TODAY Function to Count Cells Across Multiple Columns

-We can also insert TODAY function while working with COUNTIFS formula.
-By using TODAY function we can determine preceding or following events to count from the current date.
-So, for our dataset below, we’ll find out how many devices have been purchased in June & how many of them are yet to deliver from the current date (While preparing this section for the article, the current date was 7/7/2021).
+We can also insert the TODAY function while working with the COUNTIFS formula.
+By using the TODAY function we can determine preceding or following events to count from the current date.
+So, for our dataset below, we’ll find out how many devices were purchased in June & how many of them are yet to deliver from the current date (While preparing this section for the article, the current date was 7/7/2021).

 📌 Steps: